telecoms-team/quic_tests/tests.md

 * Spencer
 * Zoe
 * Aaron
+## What we are doing for
+QUICBBR, TCP RENO, TCP Vegas
 ## Latency Compared to TCP with TLS (Spencer)

 ## Performance in Degraded Networks (Spencer)

 ## Congestion Control (Aaron)
 After comparing the following code paramters I have seen a difference up to 0.055312 ms due to the amount of congestion that can be seen.

 '''
 std::string transport_prot = "QuicBbr";
   double error_p = 0.0;